 Rugs are ideal for quieting an apartment, even one where all the noise is your own.
 A single, large rug does wonders for limiting echoes.
 When you've got a particularly noisy neighbor, one rug might not cut it.
 Fortunately, you can turn to another trend to help you soundproof your apartment; layered rugs are in!

 When thinking about which rugs to layer, try to vary their texture.
 More irregularity equals more sound wave absorption, which equals a quieter room.
 Feeling daunted by this high-impact design trend?
-We’ve got a definitive guide to layering that can help.
+We've got a definitive guide to layering

 Rearrange to put distance between yourself and outside sound.

 The inability to block outside noise may be so frustrating that you overlook the obvious.
 Have you rearranged to minimize your exposure to your neighbor's sounds?